cs3110/vm/INSTALL.md

 4. Clear the Chrome browsing history, delete `.utop_history`, and finally delete `.bash_history`.

+Before exporting the VM for other people to use, you must reconfigure the VM settings in VirtualBox to change serial port COM1 to Disconnected.
+Otherwise they won't be able to start the VM.

-Optionally, before exporting the VM to ship to students, you can reduce the size of the .ova file by about 1 GB by following the instructions here:
+Optionally, before exporting the VM to ship to others, you can reduce the size of the .ova file by about 1 GB by following the instructions here: